usnistgov/nist-mud/README.md

 	 sudo pip install requests
 	 sudo apt install curl

-On the mininet vm.
-RYU is used control portions of the test network.
+On the emulation vm, RYU is used control portions of the test network.
 It is not part of the MUD implementation under test.
 We are using it strictly as a learning switch controller to set up our topology.